marcolardera/chatgpt-cli/README.md

 `pip install -r requirements.txt`

-After that, edit the *config.yaml* file, putting your API Key as the value of the `api-key` parameter.
-Save the file.
+After that, you need to configure your API Key.
+There are three alternative ways to provide this parameter:

+- Edit the `api-key` parameter in the *config.yaml* file
-As an alternative, is possible to configure the API Key using the environment variable `OAI_SECRET_KEY` (Check your operating system's documentation on how to do this).
+- Set the environment variable `OPENAI_API_KEY` (Check your operating system's documentation on how to do this)
+- Use the command line option `--key` or `-k`

+If more then one API Key is provided, ChatGPT CLI follows this priority order: *Command line option > Environment variable > Configuration file*

 ## Models